playcanvas/developer.playcanvas.com/content/en/user-manual/api/index.md

 ### project_id

-This is can be found in the URL on the project overview page.
+This can be found in the URL on the project overview page.

 ![Project ID][6]